FREE TRIAL UPGRADE!

 • The SAP report will list any continuing treatment and education, if required, and the quantity of DOT follow-up drug and/or alcohol tests required in specified time frame.
 The driver will be required to have a minimum of six unannounced follow-up tests under direct observation in the first 12 months following the employee’s return to a safety-sensitive function.
 The SAP may require follow-up testing up to five years.

 • The driver can be sent for the return-to-duty drug (under direct observation) and/or alcohol test once the employer receives the SAP report.
-The employer cannot send the driver prior to receiving this report.
-A negative result must be received before the driver can return to a safety-sensitive function.
+The employer cannot send the driver prior to receiving this report or seeing the SAP entry on the driver’s record.

 After the driver returns to a safety-sensitive function, the employer must send the driver for the required number of unannounced follow-ups making sure that the tests do not have any discernible pattern.